Vanishing And Exploding Gradient ProblemsJefkine, 21 May 2018

 This makes it possible to avoid both the vanishing and exploding gradient problem using this orthogonal initialization of weights.
 This method however is not used in isolation and is often combined with other more advanced architectures like LSTMs to achieve optimal results.

 In this article we went through the intuition behind the vanishing and exploding gradient problems.
-The values of the largest eigenvalue have a direct influence in the way the gradient behaves eventually. causes the gradients to varnish while caused the gradients to explode.
+The values of the largest eigenvalue have a direct influence in the way the gradient behaves eventually. causes the gradients to vanish while caused the gradients to explode.

 This leads us to the fact would avoid both the vanishing and exploding gradient problems and although it is not as straightforward as it seems.
 This fact however has been used as the intuition behind creating most of the proposed solutions.